 No student will be sent off site before the end of the day unless contact has been established with parents/carers/nominated responsible adult.
 In the event of contact not being made, the student must remain on site, withdrawn from class until the end of the normal Academy day.
 At the point of suspension, a letter will be sent home by first-class post, stating the reason for the suspension.
 Telephone contact will be made with the parent/carer of the student informing them of the suspension.
-All suspensions will be recorded centrally in the Academy Suspension Record by the Heads of House administration assistant and on Progresso.
+All suspensions will be recorded centrally in the Academy Suspension Record by the Heads of Year administration assistant and on Arbor.
 The Chair of Governors will be kept informed monthly of suspensions and consulted on all permanent exclusions.
-The LA will be informed of all potential and actual permanent exclusions.
-All staff will be informed in briefings (by e-mail on Wednesdays) of suspensions from the previous day.
+The LA will be informed of all potential and actual permanent exclusions in addition to suspension data.